CoUniform/theory-exploration/README.md

+<h4> Implementation of coinductive Uniform proofs and coinductive theory exploration </h4>

 This is implementation of the calculus of *Coinductive Uniform Proofs (CUP)* and the heuristics for coinductive theory exploration.

 The prototype implements the full cycle of *proof-search -- proof failure -- theory exploration -- proof recovery*.
 That is, the user interaction with the tool consists of the following steps:

-* The user formulates a Horn clause theory (a program) and a ``Desired Goal'', see examples in Fig.~\ref{fig:P&G}
+* The user formulates a Horn clause theory (a program) and a ``Desired Goal'', see examples below.

-* On the first proof attempt, only the rules of the calculus of coinductive uniform proofs are applied (this includes the coinductive rules such as $\Cofix$ but excludes $\Cut$.)
+* On the first proof attempt, only the rules of the calculus of coinductive uniform proofs are applied (this includes the coinductive rules such as *Cofix* but excludes *Cut*.

-\item If such proof attempt fails, then a series of heuristics described in \S~\ref{sec:irreg}, \S~\ref{sec:exist} and \ref{ap:Fu} is applied, with the purpose of finding a suitable coinduction hypothesis and possibly also to discover a required fixed point term.
-The discovered coinduction hypotheses are shown in Fig.~\ref{fig:CH}.
+* If such proof attempt fails, then a series of heuristics is applied, with the purpose of finding a suitable coinduction hypothesis and possibly also to discover a required fixed point term.

-\item The obtained coinduction hypotheses are then themselves proven using the rules of the calculus of coinductive uniform proofs.
+* The obtained coinduction hypotheses are then themselves proven using the rules of the calculus of coinductive uniform proofs.
 Those that cannot be proven are discarded.
-In particular, Fig.~\ref{fig:CH} shows only the coinduction hypotheses that were validated by the tool.

-\item The coinduction hypotheses that yield coinductive uniform proofs are added to the logic program in question (conservativity and coinductive soundness of such program transformation is proven in ~\cite{BasoldKL19-2}) and the tool makes another attempt to prove the ``Desired Goal''.
+* The coinduction hypotheses that yield coinductive uniform proofs are added to the logic program in question (conservativity and coinductive soundness of such program transformation is proven in [1]) and the tool makes another attempt to prove the ``Desired Goal''.

-\item Finally, the tool reports success or failure, and in the former case it declares the generated coinduction hypotheses and term substitutions that were used in order to prove the  ``Desired Goal''.
-All the desired goals listed in Fig.\ref{fig:P&G} were proven by the tool, with the help of the coinduction hypotheses, as listed in Fig.~\ref{fig:CH}.
+* Finally, the tool reports success or failure, and in the former case it declares the generated coinduction hypotheses and term substitutions that were used in order to prove the  ``Desired Goal''.

-  \end{itemize}

   \begin{figure}[t]
 \[ \begin{array}{|l|l|l|}